 Switzerland: Perhaps the safest place for assets in an increasingly unsafe world.

 Swiss wealth managers registered as an Investment Adviser with the Securities and Exchange Commission in the United States focus on providing US tax-compliant, wealth management services to US persons domiciled in the United States and abroad.
 Some provide their services to Canadian investors as well.

 Providing services, giving advice, telephone calls, correspondence and personal meetings with clients, or promotional activities for potential clients and strategic agreements with US business partners are allowed without restrictions.
-US reporting requirements are also clear and the necessary, accurate documents are provided in a timely manner to fulfill reporting requirements and tax obligations.
+US and Canadian reporting requirements are also clear and the necessary, accurate documents are provided in a timely manner to fulfill reporting requirements and tax obligations.

-A relationship can easily be established with a Swiss SEC-registered wealth manager and an internationally-diversified portfolio held with a Swiss bank that welcomes American clients can be set up without leaving home.
+A relationship can easily be established with a Swiss SEC-registered wealth manager and an internationally-diversified portfolio held with a Swiss bank that welcomes North American clients can be set up without leaving home.
 The Swiss wealth manager of choice handles every step of the way.

 There's an easy way to find a suitable Swiss wealth manager.

-Getting the touch and feel of a wealth manager of choice before an initial contact by comfortably and efficiently browsing through their listings with access to their websites, SEC registrations, ADV Part 2 and Part 3 brochures with information on company size, assets under management, minimum amounts of investment, strategies, fees etc. makes doing the homework and narrowing down the wealth manager of choice easy.
+Getting the touch and feel of a wealth manager of choice before an initial contact by comfortably and efficiently browsing through their listings with access to their websites, SEC registrations, ADV Part 2 Brochures and Part 3 Brochures with information on company size, assets under management, minimum amounts of investment, strategies, fees etc. makes doing the homework and narrowing down the wealth manager of choice easy.
 An initial email or conversation will start the process.

-AW★SWITZERLAND is happy to make personal e-introductions to any of the Swiss wealth managers, to make getting started even easier.
+AW✚SWITZERLAND is happy to make personal e-introductions to any of the Swiss wealth managers to make getting started even easier.